elliotcm/how-to-computer/part-01.md

 1s and 0s.
 The process of doing so is called `encoding`.
 Encoding is a complicated topic but it's important so I'll keep it as brief as possible.

+Beware that "encoding" can mean three different things here:
+1. verb, the process of converting something into its binary representation
+2. noun, the set of rules used to do the conversion
+3. noun, the binary representation itself

+When used as a noun here I'm talking about meaning 2.

 <aside>Quick aside, encoding and encryption are different things.
 Encryption is about
 disguising things, not representing them.
 We'll get to it later.</aside>